 Parents get conflicting advice about mixing infant formula

-(Reuters Health) - National and international pediatric and health organizations should develop a uniform set of guidelines around infant formulas, says a group of pediatric experts.
+National and international pediatric and health organisations should develop a uniform set of guidelines around infant formulas, says a group of pediatric experts.

 Several existing recommendations from top groups contradict one another, especially when it comes to the temperature of water used to mix formula and when to mix it, note the authors of a commentary in the journal Pediatrics.